 CHARLESTON, WV (WOWK) — With Spring coming later this month, more people are visiting local parks and trails.
-One particular playground in Kanawha County is gaining popularity among children of all ages and abilities.
+One particular playground in Kanawha County, West Virginia, is gaining popularity among children of all ages and abilities.

 Kanawha State Forest has the only wheelchair-accessible playground in the state parks system.
 It opened in April 2021 as an extension to the wheelchair-accessible Spotted Salamander Trail.

 According to Jennifer Bauman, who is a board member of the KSF Foundation, the playground was privately funded through a combination of grants and donations totaling $80,000.

 The funds allowed KSF to purchase multiple pieces of equipment compliant with the American Disabilities Act (ADA).